OpenTranslationBible/open-bible/en-GB/06.Joshua/md/joshua-18.md

 ## Joshua 18:22

-Beth Arabah, Zemaraim, and Bethel,
+Beth Arabah, and Zemaraim, and the settlement of Bethel,

 ## Joshua 18:23

-Avvim, Parah, and Ophrah,
+Avvim, and Parah, and the settlement of Ophrah,

 ## Joshua 18:24

-Kephar Ammoni, Ophni, and Geba—twelve cities with their villages.
+Kephar Ammoni, and Ophni, and Geba —twelve towns with their villages.

 ## Joshua 18:25

-Gibeon, Ramah, and Beeroth,
+Gibeon, and Ramah, and the settlement of Beeroth,

 ## Joshua 18:26

-Mizpah, Kephirah, and Mozah,
+Mizpah, and Kephirah, and the settlement of Mozah,

 ## Joshua 18:27

-Rekem, Irpeel, and Taralah,
+Rekem, and Irpeel, and the settlement of Taralah,

 ## Joshua 18:28

-Zelah, Haeleph, the Jebusite city (that is, Jerusalem), Gibeah, and Kiriath—fourteen cities with their villages.
+Zelah, Haeleph, the Jebusite city (that is, Jerusalem), Gibeah, and Kiriath —fourteen towns with their villages.
 This was the inheritance of the tribe of Benjamin according to their clans.